 Advertising/marketing rules and regulations

-Although advertising regulation is the responsibility of the Advertising Standards Agency, it is part of your licence conditions and codes of practice that you adhere to the advertising guidelines.
+Although advertising regulation is the responsibility of the Advertising Standards Authority, it is part of your licence conditions and codes of practice that you adhere to the advertising guidelines.

 LCCP: Ordinary code 5.1.6